nexional/CompareBuff/README.md

 ```
 # CompareBuff

-**CompareBuff** is Sublime Text package which allows you to compare any two open files/buffers
-using an external comparison tool like Beyond Compare.
-To benefit from this package you must
-have the external tool installed and the tool must allow the files to be passed as command-line
+**CompareBuff** is Sublime Text package which provides interface for selecting buffers across open sublime windows which then are sent across to external comparison tool like Beyond Compare.
+To benefit from this package you must have the external tool installed and the tool must allow the files to be passed as command-line arguments.
-arguments.

-Using this package you can compare current file/buffer with any other open file/buffer from
-any existing sublime windows.
-Once you invoke the command you'll be asked to select another
-file/buffer which you wish to compare against the current one.

-Take a look at **How to Use** for usage.
+You can configure the parameters and arguments to be sent to external tool.
+Take a look at _How to Use_ for usage.

-## Installation
+### Installation

 * Install [Sublime Text Package Control](https://packagecontrol.io).
 Skip if installed already
 * Go to _Tools > Command Palette_.
 Select `Package Control: Install Package`